 It's 9 p.m. on a Tuesday.
-Your child has a fever of 102.
+You have a fever of 102.
 Your spouse has chest tightness that started after dinner.
-You twisted your ankle and it's swollen.
+You twisted your ankle on a weekend hike and it's swollen.
 Which number do you call?
 Where do you go?

 For most people the options feel binary: tough it out or go to the ER.
 There's actually a broader spectrum, and knowing when to use each option saves you time, money, and unnecessary stress.